 Based on these plots, we’d choose hot dogs with chocolate sauce because they each produce higher enjoyment.
 That’s not a good choice despite what the main effects show!
 When you have statistically significant interactions, you cannot interpret the main effect without considering the interaction effects.

 Given the intentionally intuitive nature of our silly example, the consequence of disregarding the interaction effect is evident at a passing glance.
 However, that is not always the case, as you’ll see in the next example.

 Example of an Interaction Effect with Continuous Independent Variables

-In the regression model, I’ll include temperature*pressure as an interaction effect.
+In the interaction model, I’ll include temperature*pressure as an interaction effect.
 The results are below.

-As you can see, the interaction term is statistically significant.
-But, how do you interpret the interaction coefficient in the regression equation?
+As you can see, the interaction effect test is statistically significant.
+But how do you interpret the interaction coefficient in the regression equation?
 You could try entering values into the regression equation and piece things together.
 However, it is much easier to use interaction plots!

 In the graph above, the variables are continuous rather than categorical.
 To produce the plot, the statistical software chooses a high value and a low value for pressure and enters them into the equation along with the range of values for temperature.